AMReX-Astro/Castro/sphinx_docs/source/CastroGravity.rst

    This is quite expensive even for reasonable sized domains, so this option is recommended only for analysis purposes, to check if the other methods are producing accurate results.
-It can be enabled by setting in your inputs file.
+It can be enabled by setting gravity.direct_sum_bcs= 1 in your inputs file.

 PrescribedGrav
 --------------